delta-12/CAVeTalk/README.md

 - Python3

 1. Setup Protobufs for the version(s) of the library being built.
 See [Protobufs](#protobufs).

+2. See the `docs` directory for how to perform static analysis and code formatting. **You must set up cppcheck and uncrustify before configuring CMake.**

-2. Configure CMake.
+3. Configure CMake.

    `cmake -B build -G Ninja`

-3. Build the project.
+4. Build the project.

    `cmake --build build`

-4. See the `docs` directory for how to perform static analysis and code formatting.
+5. Run the static analysis tools from the root directory

+- cppcheck: `cmake --build build -t cppcheck`

+- uncrustify: `cmake --build build -t uncrustify`